JimmyALiu/FoodBankConnect/README.md

 [See our living document for more about our project.](https://docs.google.com/document/d/14ZCmqzvU7z0FwthmpE_hgo6zpr88JpUWLSTOOTxHNHk/edit?usp=sharing)

 ## Repository Layout
-There are two directories, a frontend client and a backend server.
-Each is it's own project.
+There are two directories, a frontend `client` and a `backend server`.
+Each is it's own project, detailed below.
+In addition, there is a `documentation` folder that provides further details about our project.
+Development, building, and testing will be detailed below under [Usage](#Usage).

 ### client/
 This is a React/TypeScript application that represents our frontend.
 It is an interface for users to interact with the SoxBox interface that the Lynnwood Foodbank uses.
 Contains both dependency information for the **Volunteer Hub local website**  and the corresponding code.